IamSreeman/IamSreeman.github.io/pages/collections/quotes.md

 >“In madness, I thought I was the most important person in the world.”

 ― <a href="https://en.wikipedia.org/wiki/John_Forbes_Nash_Jr." target="_blank">John Forbes Nash Jr.</a>

+>“Mathematics is about the truths invariant under change of notation.”

+― Unknown

+>“I turn with terror and horror from this lamentable scourge of functions with no derivatives.”
+[On Weierstrass function]

+― <a href="https://en.wikipedia.org/wiki/Charles_Hermite" target="_blank">Charles Hermite</a>

+>“If Newton had known about such functions he would have never created calculus.”
+[On Weierstrass function]

+― <a href="https://en.wikipedia.org/wiki/%C3%89mile_Picard" target="_blank">Émile Picard</a>

+>“These functions are an outrage against common sense, an arrogant distraction.”
+[On Weierstrass function]

+― <a href="https://en.wikipedia.org/wiki/Henri_Poincar%C3%A9" target="_blank">Henri Poincaré</a>

 ### Philosophers